Norfolk Naval Shipyard welcomes USS Harry S. Truman for Extended Carrier Incremental Availability

 |0

-This work, Norfolk Naval Shipyard welcomes USS Harry S. Truman for Extended Carrier Incremental Availability, by Shelby West, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Norfolk Naval Shipyard welcomes USS Harry S. Truman for Extended Carrier Incremental Availability, by Michael D Brayshaw, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Norfolk Naval Shipyard welcomes USS Harry S. Truman for Extended Carrier Incremental Availability

 LEAVE A COMMENT